israelgonzalezb/israel-gonzalez-sandbox/README.md

 Run server
 `yarn start`

-The serer runs on port 3000 by default, but you can change that by setting the PORT environment variable.
+The server runs on port 3000 by default.
+Change that by setting the PORT environment variable.

+To create fake customers visit /create.
+The server then redirects you to the index page.